Bill Peterson: Coaching career

 [Peterson] also developed a high level of discipline on and off the field and an unusual number of pro quarterbacks.
 His wide-open passing offense was the antithesis of what most southern teams did, and his forward-thinking schemes were frequently copied by NFL coaches.
 Peterson can be credited with putting Florida State on the national map.
 He recruited from the talent-rich areas of Pennsylvania (Fred Biletnikoff) and Ohio (Steve Tensi) as Florida, unlike today, had a smaller population and a limited high school talent base.
 He brought in three-platoon football mimicking the famous "Chinese Bandits" teams he used as an assistant at LSU and gave them the designations of the "Chiefs", "Renegades", and "War Party".
 Despite the wide-open attack, the LSU influence was obvious and he built his early teams upon a smothering defense.
 He later augmented this with one of the first truly innovative passing offenses that brought visiting coaches from every corner of the country.
 He came up with the concept of the "hot receiver", never before seen, to counter blitzes, and FSU became known as an Independent primed to upset any team at any time.

 Peterson served as head football coach and athletic director at Rice University during the 1971 season.
 Author Giles Tippette documented that 3–7–1 campaign in his 1973 book, Saturday's Children.

 In 1972, Peterson joined a select group who have been head coaches in high school, at the major college level and in the National Football League (NFL).
-As has been the case with a number of successful college coaches, Peterson did not fare well as a head coach in the NFL.
+As has been the case with a number of successful college coaches, Peterson did not fare well as a head coach in the NFL; Bill Curry noted sympathetically on an NFL Network show about "NFL Coaches Who Belonged in College" (Peterson finished 5th on the list that was "led" by Bobby Petrino) that it seemed like his coach was intimidated by pro football.
 Peterson coached the Houston Oilers for the entire 1972 season and for five games in the 1973 season.
 The team finished 1–13 in 1972 and 0–5 in his five games in 1973.
 His career record in the NFL was 1–18, and his .053 winning percentage is the lowest for any coach after the NFL/AFL merger who coached at least one entire season.
 After leaving the Oilers, Peterson was the athletic director at the University of Central Florida from 1982 through 1985.